STUDENT ACCESS AND DISABILITY SERVICES

 Application Process

 The Office of Student Access and Disabilities will require appropriate documentation of your disability from an appropriate professional.
-The amount and type of documentation will vary depending on both the nature of your disability and the service or services you are requesting.
+The amount and type of documentation will vary depending on both the nature of your disability and the accommodation or accommodations you are requesting.
+We can be flexible in working with your provider.
+We understand not everyone will have access to specialists, so general practitioners are often fine.
 You might also be required to sign a Release of Confidential Information form so that the OSA can obtain records as deemed necessary by both you and the OSA.
 All information submitted to the Office of Student Access and Disabilities is held in the strictest confidence.
-When you have the necessary documentation please also complete: Client Information Form and Application.
+When you have the necessary documentation you may either email the completed form to jsneddon@truman.edu or print it out and drop it off at PML 109A.

 General Documentation Guidelines

-Here are some general guidelines for the amount and type of documentation that the Disability Services Office will require.
-The diagnosing professional may provide suggestions for appropriate accommodations in an academic setting if they would like.
+Here are some general guidelines for the amount and type of documentation that the Disability Services Office may need.
+The diagnosing professional may provide suggestions for appropriate accommodations in an academic setting if they would like to be taken into consideration.

 - Visual Impairment: